Types of Magic

 Divination

-Using dreams for divination, spirit contact, or problem-solving.
+Using dreams for divination, spiritual contact, insight, or problem-solving.

 Dream Magic

-Working with earth, air, fire, water, and spirit as forces/archetypes.
+Working with earth, air, fire, water, and spirit as forces, relationships, or archetypes.

 Elemental Magic

-Imbuing objects or places with power for a specific purpose.
+Imbuing objects, tools, or places with power for a particular purpose.

 Enchantment

-Calling a spirit/entity to appear externally for aid or communication.
+Calling a spirit or entity into external presence for aid or communication.

 Evocation